ConvertAPI/docs/converter.md

 Every conversion request call must be authenticated with `secret` or `token` and submited as `query parameter`.
-More detailed authentication methods covered in [Authentication](https://www.convertapi.com/doc/auth) section.
+More detailed authentication methods are covered in [Authentication](https://www.convertapi.com/doc/auth) section.
 All supported [file format](https://www.convertapi.com/doc/supported-formats) conversions are provided here.

 ### Conversion using just URL